Na-Dene languages

 Na-Dene (/ˌnɑːdᵻˈneɪ/ NAH-dih-NAY; also Nadene, Na-Dené, Athabaskan–Eyak–Tlingit, Tlina–Dene) is a family of Native American languages that includes at least the Athabaskan languages, Eyak, and Tlingit languages.
 Haida was formerly included but is now generally considered a language isolate.
-By far the most widely spoken Na-Dene language today is Navajo, also the most spoken indigenous language north of Mexico.
+By far the most widely spoken Na-Dene language today is Navajo, which is also the most spoken indigenous language north of Mexico.

-Some linguists have proposed that the Na-Dene family is related to the Yeniseian languages of central Siberia, creating a Dene–Yeniseian family.
-However, this proposal has not been accepted by some linguists.
+Some linguists have proposed a genetic relationship between Na-Dene and the Yeniseian languages of central Siberia, termed Dene–Yeniseian.
+However, this proposal is not universally accepted.

 Etymology

-Edward Sapir originally constructed the term Na-Dene to refer to a combined family of Athabaskan, Tlingit, and Haida (the existence of the Eyak language was not known to him at the time).
-In his "The Na-Dene languages: A preliminary report", he describes how he arrived at the term (Sapir 1915, p.
-558):
+Edward Sapir originally devised the term Na-Dene to refer to a combined family of Athabaskan, Tlingit, and Haida (the existence of the Eyak language was not known to him at the time).
+In his "The Na-Dene languages: A preliminary report", he describes how he arrived at the term:

 The name that I have chosen for the stock, Na-dene, may be justified by reference to no. 51 of the comparative vocabulary.
 Dene, in various dialectic forms, is a wide-spread Athabaskan term for "person, people"; the element *-ne (*-n, *-η) which forms part of it is an old stem for "person, people" which, as suffix or prefix, is frequently used in Athabaskan in that sense.
 It is cognate with H. [= Haida] na "to dwell; house" and Tl. [= Tlingit] na "people".
 The compound term Na-dene thus designates by means of native stems the speakers of the three languages concerned, besides continuing the use of the old term Dene for the Athabaskan branch of the stock.